CodeYourFuture/curriculum/content/portfolio/blocks/data/index.md

 ### 📖 Reading

-A means of **reading data** - the user interface may need to fetch data from some external source so it can be rendered in the interface.
+A means of **reading data**.
+The user interface might fetch data from some external source and render it in the interface.

 ### 💾 Persisting